 *film as written.

 Sensor 1, a pressure transducer, is located in the middle part of the driven section [1-CU], and sensor 2 is in the distal flange of the shock tube [2-CU].
-Connect these pressure transducers to an oscilloscope through a current source power unit [3-MED-over the shoulder].
+Connect these pressure transducers to an oscilloscope through a current source power unit and turn on the oscilloscope [3-MED-over the shoulder].

 Finger points to sensor 1.